UA-ResearchComputing-HPC/ua-researchcomputing-hpc.github.io/PBS-Scripts/Array-and-Parallel/Basic_Array_Job.md

 # Basic Array Job

-Basic_Array_Job demonstrates how to use an array job to execute the same script multiple times with different input.
+Array jobs are used to execute the same script multiple times with different input.

 ## What problem does this help fix?
 To execute multiple analyses, a user may be tempted to submit jobs with a scripted loop, e.g.: